-willingness of producers to supply goods to a market (in the first instance) will ultimately depend on the expectations of profit (i.e. profitability) at any given price.
-For example, in the case of green smoothies, once producers of other products (or entrepreneurs more generally) believe that makers of green smoothies are making large profits, they will allocate productive resources to their production.
+more generally) believe that makers of green smoothies are making large profits, they will allocate productive resources to their production.
 This increases the number of sellers/producers in the market and necessarily results in more supply at every given price - shifting the supply curve to the right.
 This is how an increase in competition, or competitive pressures (which is covered in detail in Chapter 3), can lead to a reduction in prices.
 Of course, the actual or perceived profitability related to any product must also depend on actual or perceived changes in the costs of production.
 So if the price of a product remains unchanged over any given period, and the per unit costs of production fall, then by definition the profit from selling each unit will rise and producers will be willing to supply more to the market - i.e. the supply curve will shift to the right.
+The non-price supply factors that students need to learn as part of the VCE Economics course are explored below.